JulesMayr/Github_Workshop/README.md

-│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG) └── R                  <- Source code for this project (HW)
+│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG) └── R                  <- Source code for this project (HW) ├───renv               <- This fodler collects all packages used in this project and several subfolders (not important) │   ├───library
+│   │   └───windows
+│   │       └───R-4.4
+contined.

 ```